 - Bake for 22 – 25 minutes.
 While the meatballs are baking, cook the noodles according to package directions and prepare the sauce.

-- To make the sauce, melt the butter or margarine in a saucepan over medium heat.
+- To make the sauce, heat oil in a saucepan over medium heat.
 Whisk in flour to make a roux.
 Pour in the consommé and continue to whisk until smooth.
-Stir in Dijon mustard and sour cream.
+Stir in Dijon mustard and vegan sour cream.
 Simmer until thickened (sauce should coat the back of a spoon), and reduce heat to low to keep warm if needed.

 - Toss cooked pasta and meatballs with sauce and top garnish with chopped fresh parsley before serving.